-2. Board memberships can be listed on the diploma supplement.
+- 1. Student can include any board memberships as part of their portfolios.
+In order to do so, they must describe, in consultation with their study career counsellors, how the board membership can contribute to the acquisition of one or more competencies of their Bachelor's programme. - 2.
+Board memberships can be listed on the diploma supplement.
 The student must request the listing at least 6 weeks prior to the graduation ceremony via the study programme administration.

-At the request of the student's study programme, the Centre for Administrative Activities (CAA) can confirm that the student has been an active board member of a CPC.
-In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC.

-- 3. Students who believe that their board memberships demonstrate that they have the knowledge, understanding and I or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
-A student may apply to be included under the Profiling Fund Scheme (FSS Scheme) on the basis of his administrative activities and submit a request to his institution for a holiday allowance or for a board membership scholarship from the Profiling Fund Board (FSS Board).
-See also article 14 of the Participation Regulations on the participation councils and PC'S.
+At the request of the student's study programme, the Centre for Administrative Activities (CAA) can confirm that the student has been an active board member of a CPC .
+In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC. - 3.
+Students who believe that their board memberships demonstrate that they have the knowledge, understanding and / or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - A student may apply to be included under the Profiling Fund Scheme on the basis of his administrative activities and submit a request to his institute for an attendance fee or for a board membership scholarship from the Profiling Fund Board.
+See also Article 14 of the Participation Regulations on the participation councils and PC'S.

-Article 10 Top-level athletes scheme
+Article 10 Top-Class Athletes scheme

-Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Sport Scheme.
-Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from Examination Board.
+Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Athletes Scheme.
+Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Committee Advice regarding the continuation of studies may be deferred for students with a Top- Class status (see Article 32).